Competency-based Interviews Predict Job Success

 There are a number of less time-consuming and rigorous ways to identify required competencies.
 One variation is to collect in written form the critical behavioral stories rather than use a face-to-face Behavioral Event Interview.
 Another way is to overlay an existing or generic competency model on a job within your organization.
 Finally, a generic list of competencies can be used as a menu by an employee and his/her manager to identify competencies required for exemplary job performance.

 Competencies thus represent the characteristics or behavioral qualities to look for in candidates being interviewed.
-Forty-eight behavioral qualities or competencies are used in Management Team Consultant's competency-based behavioral interviewing training Effective Interviewing! and Interviewing Today's Workforce.
+Forty-eight behavioral qualities or competencies are used in Interview Edge's competency-based behavioral interviewing training Effective Interviewing!®.
 Each of these forty-eight competencies is further defined with five behavioral indicators which give on-the-job examples of how a behavioral quality or competency is applied.
 These behavioral indicators have been drawn from work performed for high-profile client organizations over the years.